regisd/regisd.github.io/_posts/2011-08-16-my-life-with-android-its-complicated.md

 ---
 id: 2160
-title: 'My life with Android: « it&rsquo;s complicated »'
+title: 'My life with Android: « it’s complicated »'
 date: 2011-08-16T07:25:53+00:00
 author: Régis
 excerpt: Mobile development on Android is one of the most callenging thing I have done so far.
 This is a limited compilation of the problems I have encountered on a simple application...